biggie-boss/LoreRim/README.md

 - You can now always pray in combat.
 Your weapons/spells still have to be put away though.
 - Some blessing reduced due to upcoming perks that increase their power.
 - Akatosh blessing changed to 10% fire, shock, frost resist.
 Devotee also able to craft a strong amulet using 5 amulets of each of the eight divines.
 - Almalexia Blessing dropped to +15 health/stamina.
 Follower reworked: All attacks do up to 20% more to blocking enemies.
 Take 20% less damage from attacks and destruction when blocking.
-Devotee Healing from all sources, ward and cure spells are 20% more effective.
+Devotee Healing from all sources, ward and cure spells are up to 20% more effective.
 - Arkay Blessing dropped to +30
 - Auriel follower: Deal up to 30% more and take up to 30% less damage from vampires.
 Devotee: Bows, crossbows, throwing knives and sun spells are up to 30% better.
 - Azura devotee also gets Necrotic Spells up to 30% stronger.